nitinjaiswal/sca-and-dca/usage-guide.md

  ####Change Detector

  - Run the dca.py python file at `../dca/dca.py`
- - Enter the path of the directory to be checked for channge
+ - Enter the path of the directory to be checked for change
  - Enter the path of the file to be analysed (only python, java and javascript code is allowed)
  - It will produce the outout giving the path of the file or directory which is changed